01 of 05

-Small living room furniture arrangement can be a challenge, but as shocking as it seems, small living rooms are often easier to decorate than large, especially on a budget.
+Small living room furniture arrangement can be a challenge, but as shocking as it seems, small living rooms are often easier to decorate than larger ones, especially on a budget.

-The main design rules for small living room furniture arrangement are no different than in a large room: Choose furniture that fits the space, and don’t try to squeeze too much in.
+The main design rule applies for a small living room as it would for a larger room: Choose furniture that fits the space, and do not try to squeeze too much in.

-This is easier said than done, of course.
+This is easier said than done.
 But these tips and ideas for furniture layouts for small living rooms may inspire you and show you that less can be more.Continue to 2 of 5 below.

 02 of 05

 Small Living Room Arrangement with Lots of Storage

 This arrangement provides a lot of storage, while still providing plenty of seating.
 The long wall has enough room for a large shelving unit, and the table behind the sofa provides additional storage and a possible place for lighting.

 This furniture arrangement is ideal for a single adult or a couple.
 With the exchange of the bar for a slightly larger table, this arrangement could also work for a small family.